Fact Sheets - Carpet Beetles

 Vacuuming upholstered furniture, carpets and carpet pads (especially edges of carpets and near mop boards), and hard to reach areas under furniture may also lessen the degree of an infestation.
 Do not overlook lint in isolated areas like heat ducts and attics.

-Many homeowners know beetles can survive on foods caught under sinks and behind refrigerators, but they may overlook pet foods.
+Beetles can survive on foods caught under sinks and behind refrigerators.
+Pet foods can also sustain a carpet beetle infestation.
 Be aware of what is stored in attics.
 Anything beetles can feed on that was not treated with an insecticide and lies in an undisturbed place attracts the pests.
-Even felts in pianos have been destroyed.
+Even felts in pianos and lined instrument cases have been destroyed.
 Check rodenticide baits (D-con, Havoc, etc.).
 These baits do not kill insects that feed on them.